THIS DATE IN HISTORY: Sept. 30

 1923: The Montreal Canadiens sign free agent forward Howie Morenz.
 The "Stratford Streak" is coveted by several teams, but opts to join the Canadiens and becomes one of the NHL's early stars.
 He helps the Canadiens to the Stanley Cup as a rookie in 1923-24, scores 28 goals in 30 games in 1924-25 and gets 40 in 44 games in 1929-30.

 Montreal wins three championships in Morenz's 11 seasons with the Canadiens.
 He plays 1 1/2 seasons with the Chicago Blackhawks and a half season with the New York Rangers before returning to the Canadiens in 1936-37, but sustains a career-ending leg injury on Jan.
 28, 1937, and dies less than six weeks later.
+He is inducted into the Hockey Hall of Fame in 1945, and in 2017 Morenz is named to the 100 Greatest NHL Players.

 Video: Howie Morenz was feared for his one-man rushes up ice